entropyxyz/programs/README.md

 To write your own constraints, you can use any language that compiles to WebAssembly, such as Rust, C++, or AssemblyScript.
 You will need to define a function that takes a transaction request or message as input and returns a result indicating whether the constraints are satisfied.

+## Conventions

+Packages should use the `ec` prefix, which stands for "Entropy Constraints".
+For example, `ec-core` is the "Entropy Constraints Core" package, and `ec-acl` is the "Entropy Constraints Access Control List" package.

 <!--
 The function should be exported and have the following signature: